-By Mike Steely steelymiiknoofocus.com ith the increasing amount of litter on county roads?

-earlier this month by Drew Thurman, Contract Compliance Man-ager with the County Engineering and Public Works Department.
+By Mike Steely steelym@knoxfocus.com What do jail inmates have to do vith the increasing amount of litter on county roads?
+The connection was explained earlier this month by Drew Thurman, Contract Compliance Man-ager with the County Engineering and Public Works Department.
 He said that until last year picking up trash for three days was part of a sentence for a driving while intoxicated conviction.
-Thurman spoke recently at the monthly meeting of the Northwest Business and Professional Association in Karns.
-Thurman said people shouldn't blame the county for not picking up trash given the declining number of laborers available because change in state law took away the prisoners from litter collection.
-He basically said that there is not more people littering but fewer people picking it up.
+Thurman spoke recently at the monthly meeting of the Northwest Business and Professional Association in Karns Thurman said people shouldn't blame the county for not picking up trash given the declining number of laborers available because a change in state law took away the prisoners from litter collection He basically said that there is not more people littering but fewer people picking it up.
 "Roadside litter is getting worse and worse every day," he said.
 He said that people either litter inten-tionally or things blow out from cars or trucks.
-Thurman said that the county doesn't pick up litter on routes declared as state highways and that includes not only Oak Ridge Highway through Karns but routes like Chapman Highway.
-Maynardville Pike, Andrew Johnson Highway and Rutledge Pike.
-Because DWI offenders are no longer required to pick up trash the county has dropped from a standard crew of 15 to about two people performing the service.
-"We are competing with other agencies to get volunteers," said, asking that people contact their state representatives and senators to change the law and include trash pickup as part of a
+Thurman said that the county doesn't pick up litter on routes declared as state high ways and that includes not only Oak Ridge Highway through Karns but routes like Chapman Highway, Maynardville Pike, Andrew Johnson Highway and Rutledge Pike Because DWI offenders are no longer required to pick up trash the county has dropped from a standard crew of 15 to about two people performing the service.
+"We are competing with other agencies to get volunteers," he said, asking that people contact their state representatives and senators to change the law and include trash pickup as part of a conviction Continued on page 2

+RIGGS DRUG STORE

 604 E. Emory Rd.
 Mail: P.O.
-Box 1140 Powell TN 37849
+Box 1140 Powell, TN 37849

-RIGGS DRUG STORE

 Store Hours:

+M-F 9-7

-M-F 9-7 Sat 9-2
+Sat 9-2

+(865)947-5235

-PHARMACISTS: Rvan Flatt (865)947-5235
+PHARMACISTS:

-LEADER®